 - Complete a research project under APPA’s Center for Facilities Research – CFaR (Presentation of research at a professional facilities conference is encouraged but not required).

 - Prepare an article accepted for publication by APPA.

 - Provide two references from colleagues in the educational facilities profession that can speak about your successes and dedication to the educational facilities profession.

 Please use the checklist above to ensure that you have satisfied all the necessary requirements for APPA Fellow prior to submitting your application.
-Proof of graduation from APPA programs is required (copies of certificates serve as proof) and all applications are reviewed by the Awards and Recognition Committee to ensure that they are complete.
+Proof of graduation from APPA programs is required (copies of certificates serve as proof) and all applications are reviewed by a group of peers of previous Fellow recipients to ensure that they are complete.
 APPA Fellow recipients must be approved by the APPA Board of Directors.